mattwach/light_bulb_changer/README.md

 ![Test Clip](images/test_clip.jpg)

-The guides I listed above assume that you want to use the Arduino framework to write code for the ATTiny85.
-Maybe you do, but Arduino is not used here.
+The three guides I listed above assume that you want to use the Arduino framework to _write code_ for the ATTiny85.
+Maybe you do, but Arduino can not compile the code here and you already have a compiled `light_bulb_changer.hex` file ready to upload so compiling it again is not needed.

 Still it's convenient to follow the steps because as a part of the exercise, you'll end up with a copy of the [avrdude](https://www.nongnu.org/avrdude/) code uploading tool as well as